Y2not2nd/Security-Focused-AKS-Deployment-Kubernets/README.md

 cd ..
 ```

-Terraform provisions the resource group, VNet, AKS cluster, and ACR, then grants the cluster managed identity permission to pull from ACR. 【F:infrastructure/main.tf†L1-L92】
+This creates the resource group, network, AKS cluster, and ACR.
+It also assigns permissions so the AKS managed identity can pull from the registry.

-Retrieve kubeconfig and log into the cluster via Azure AD:
+Retrieve kubeconfig and connect to the cluster:

 ```bash
 az aks get-credentials \